awsdocs/amazon-ec2-user-guide/doc_source/Using_Tags.md

 **Display tags for individual resources**
 When you select a resource\-specific page in the Amazon EC2 console, it displays a list of those resources\.
 For example, if you select **Instances** from the navigation pane, the console displays your Amazon EC2 instances\.
 When you select a resource from one of these lists \(for example, an instance\), if the resource supports tags, you can view and manage its tags\.
 On most resource pages, you can view the tags by choosing the **Tags** tab\.

 You can add a column to the resource list that displays all values for tags with the same key\.
-You can use this column sort and filter the resource list by the tag\.
+You can use this column to sort and filter the resource list by the tag\.

 ------
 #### [ New console ]